-Returning the Script results to the Dashboard
+Returning script results to the user interface

-Where the returned exit code is zero the script is recorded as passed, with any non-zero exit code resulting in a failure.
+Where the returned exit code is zero, the script is recorded as passed, with any non-zero exit code resulting in a failure.

 We support scripts up to a maximum of 65,535 characters in size and script output up to 10000 characters